moveit/moveit_grasps/README.md

 You can visualize the ``ideal_grasp_orientation_rpy`` by setting ``show_ideal_grasp_orientation: true``.

-## Testing
+## Demo Scripts

-There are two tests scripts in this package.
+There are two demo scripts in this package.
 To view the tests, first start Rviz with:

     roslaunch moveit_grasps rviz.launch

 To test just grasp generation for randomly placed blocks:

-    roslaunch moveit_grasps test_grasp_generator.launch
+    roslaunch moveit_grasps test_grasp_generator.launch panda:=true

 To also test the grasp filtering: